OctaGRIMME/Hello-Hacktober/CreatingFile.md

-This is how to create a file.
+This is how you create a file.